MODM Clinical Trials Coordination

 SEMESTER 2

-TU : MONITORING AND LOGISTICS OF CLINICAL TRIALS
+TU : CLINICAL TRIAL MONITORING AND LOGISTICS

-Number of ECTS credits = 5 – TU coordinator TU Patrice RAVEL
+Number of ECTS credits = 5 – TU Coordinator TU Patrice RAVEL

 Objectives